 What are the main causes of jealousy?

 Extreme jealousy has a variety of underlying causes, according to research, including low self-esteem, excessive neuroticism, and feelings of possessiveness toward other people, especially love partners.
-Another important incentive is a fear of desertion.
+Another significant incentive is a fear of desertion.